MSCI ESG Industry Materiality Map

 The ESG Industry Materiality Map is a direct reflection of key features of the MSCI ESG Ratings model, which is:

-We update our ESG Ratings methodology as key ESG issues evolve.
-We recalibrate the model, including identifying industry key Issues and setting weights, annually, based on the latest data and research as well as input from consultations with clients.
-Hence, stakeholders and the public should expect to see changes in our ESG Industry Materiality Map over time.
+ESG Ratings aim to provide an assessment of the long-term resilience of companies to environmental, social, and governance issues.
+As these issues evolve, we update the ESG Ratings methodology accordingly.
+We recalibrate the model, including identifying industry Key Issues and setting weights, every year based on the latest data and research as well as input from our regular client consultations.
+As a result, you should expect to see changes in this ESG Industry Materiality Map over time.

-1. GICS®, the global industry classification standard jointly developed by MSCI Inc. and S&P Global.
+1. GICS, the global industry classification standard jointly developed by MSCI and Standard and Poor's

 ESG Search Ratings tool Related Content